Putin rejects charges of Russian meddling in UK politics, praises Johnson

 “As regards (Russian) interference or non-interference, we’ve heard many times from official governing bodies in various countries, including Britain, assessments of what is happening inside Russia.
 Is that interference?” said Putin.

-“We reserve the right to behave in the same way toward you.
+“We reserve the right to behave in the same way towards you.
 If you think that is interference, then keep thinking that.
 But it has nothing at all to do with interference.”

 Reminded by a BBC reporter that Johnson had once compared him to Dobby the House Elf from the Harry Potter films, Putin said he didn’t care.